 Discover Lapland by Train

 If you'd like to experience the beauty of the Arctic Circle in a nutshell, you should consider taking the train from Norway into Sweden.
-This trip is still on my bucket list and I'm determined to make it happen sooner rather than later.
+I've recently taken that journey myself and even though it was not the smoothest trip ever, it was certainly one of the most beautiful train journeys I've ever experienced!

 From Narvik you then take the train to Abisko National Park or Kiruna in Sweden.
 Abisko is known as the gateway to Lapland and Kiruna is an old mining town that soon is moved to expand mining.
 If that doesn't sound like something to discover!